danielweck/epub3-sliderizer/README.md

 Demonstration
 ----------------

-* [Follow this link](http://danielweck.github.io/epub3-sliderizer "EPUB3-Sliderizer homepage") to learn more about EPUB3-Sliderizer (basic introduction).
+* [Click here](http://danielweck.github.io/epub3-sliderizer "EPUB3-Sliderizer homepage") to learn more about EPUB3-Sliderizer (basic introduction).
+* [Make your way here](http://danielweck.github.io/epub3-sliderizer/demo1/epub/html/slide_01.xhtml) to see a fun 3-slide experiment ("bullet points" transition activate animations).
-* [Jump here](http://danielweck.github.io/epub3-sliderizer/doc/epub/html/slide_18.html) to try the "author" mode (live editing, instructions included).
+* [Jump there](http://danielweck.github.io/epub3-sliderizer/doc/epub/html/slide_18.html) to try the "author" mode (live editing, instructions included).
-* [Go there](http://danielweck.github.io/epub3-sliderizer/demo1/epub/html/slide_01.html?author) to experience the "author" mode  with rich typography, and fun image + text positioning.
+* [Go visit this page](http://danielweck.github.io/epub3-sliderizer/demo1/epub/html/slide_01.html?author) to experience the "author" mode  with rich typography, and fun image + text positioning.
+* [Follow this link](http://danielweck.github.io/epub3-sliderizer/demo1/epub/nav.xhtml) to try a fun trick with EPUB 3 Media Overlays (talking / read-aloud book, with a twist): click on the "cloud" icon in the upper right corner to download the EPUB file, and open with a compatible reading system. iBooks on iOS and MacOSX works best (especially with the touch experience to activate the slide sounds), but Readium supports MO as well.

 **Notes about the "author" mode:**

 * Any modifications to the slide content require the "source code" (Mardown + HTML) to be copy/pasted from the built-in syntax-highlighting editor, back into the master `data.txt` file (use the `escape` key to toggle the editor).
 * Slide content is stored only within the live web page, so modifications are discarded when the page is reloaded, or when exiting "author" mode.
+By the way, just click outside of the edit area and hit 'a' again to exit author mode.
 * `contentEditable` live editing (true WYSIWYG) is only available for HTML slides, not XHTML (thus why EPUB3-Sliderizer builds a non-XML alternative).
 * Basic formatting commands such as italic / emphasis (CTRL-I) or bold / strong (CTRL-B) work fine in Safari (probably other WebKit-based browsers as well), but unfortunately the keyboard shortcuts conflit in Firefox.
 I have not tried IE at all.
 * Notice how bullet points get automatically created when hitting ENTER within an existing list item.
 This is a standard contentEditable feature, I did not implement any additional features on top of execCommand() etc.